Diagnosis and Treatment Plans

 You can manage your client's diagnoses under the Diagnosis & Treatment tab.
 Start by clicking Edit in the Diagnosis section.

-Note: Changes to a client's diagnosis will be logged under the client's Summary tab.
-You will also have the ability to change the client’s diagnosis at the top of a session notes page.
+ℹ️ Updates to a client's diagnosis will be logged under the client's Summary tab.
+You will also have the ability to change the client’s diagnosis at the top of any session notes page.

 Customizing Diagnosis Labels